Recipe-level data retention

 Error information for failed jobs is only available for test jobs.

-• Customized job reports: Customized job report data will be unavailable.
-This applies to jobs completed after retention is disabled.
+• Customized job reports: Customized job report data is unavailable.
+This applies to jobs completed after you deactivate recipe-level data retention.

-Consider the example below.
-Non-test jobs completed after retention was disabled are highlighted.
+Consider the following example.
+Non-test jobs completed after retention was deactivated are highlighted.
 Notice that the custom job report data isn't present for these jobs:

 Customized job reports with retention disabled Customized job reports with retention disabled